kastaa/roadqa_imu/README.md

 roadqa_process <path-to-data>
 ```

 There is a sample data file available `sample` folder.

-## Additionnal details
-More details of this project are available on my hackaday page.
+Using the default value you should get the same map as depicted in figure 1.